Streamline Moderne: Automobiles

 The defining event for streamline moderne design in the United States was the 1933–34 Chicago World's Fair, which introduced the style to the general public.
 The new automobiles adapted the smooth lines of ocean liners and airships, giving the impression of efficiency, dynamism, and speed.
 The grills and windshields tilted backwards, cars sat lower and wider, and featured smooth curves and horizontal speed lines.
 Examples include the 1934 Chrysler Airflow and the 1934 Studebaker Land Cruiser.
 The cars also featured new materials, including bakelite plastic, formica, Vitrolight opaque glass, stainless steel, and enamel, which gave the appearance of newness and sleekness.

 Other later examples include the 1950 Nash Ambassador "Airflyte" sedan with its distinctive low fender lines, as well as Hudson's postwar cars, such as the Commodore, that "were distinctive streamliners—ponderous, massive automobiles with a style all their own".

 The Rumpler Tropfenwagen (1921) was designed by Edmund Rumpler, who was initially an aircraft designer.

-The 1931 WIKOV Supersport, Prostějov Moravia was one of the first produced truly aerodynamically designed automobiles.
+The Czech 1931 Wikov Supersport was one of the earliest streamlined cars.